Esri/appstudio-vscode/README.md

 * `AppStudio.AppStudio Path`: path for the AppStudio installation folder, default to empty string ""

 > **Note**: When the extension is activated for the first time, it will detect the AppStudio installation automatically on your machine.
-You can also change the AppStudio folder manually by clicking on the 'Select folder' icon on the status bar, or directly in the Visual Studio Code Extension Settings.
+You can also change the AppStudio folder manually by opening the Command Palette (Ctrl+Shift+P), then type 'Manual Select AppStudio Installation Path' to run the command.

 > **Note**: The extension works on Windows, Mac OS and Linux.